3 months Premium FREE

 ⚠ What to Watch

-- • Significant long-term structural liabilities, including an estimated $8.5-$9.0 billion for coal ash (CCR) remediation and ongoing EPA regulatory compliance pressures.
+- • Substantial long-term structural liabilities, including an estimated $8.5-$9.0 billion for multi-decade coal ash (CCR) remediation across its Georgia Power subsidiary.

 📊 Historical Trends (10 Years)